dirac-institute/sorcha/docs/ephemerisgen.rst

 - **obscodes_extended.json** - observatory position information and Minor Planet Center (MPC) observatory codes.

 .. tip::
-  See our :ref:`installation_aux` instructions to find out how to download and install these auxillary files automaticlal using our download utility.
+  See our :ref:`installation_aux` instructions to find out how to download and install these auxillary files automatically using our download utility.